Predicting integers from continuous parameters: Appendix

 These results indicate that the choice of distribution for image generation depends on the specific application requirements.
-Dlogistic offers superior reconstruction quality, making it preferable for tasks like image compression or autoencoding where faithful reproduction is most important.
-However, Dalap demonstrates competitive or superior performance for sampling tasks, particularly on grayscale datasets (MNIST, FashionMNIST), while maintaining better likelihood scores (bits per dimension) as shown in Tables \ref{tab:test_res_images} and \ref{tab:test_res_images_mixture}.
+Dlogistic offers better reconstruction quality, making it preferable for tasks like image compression or autoencoding where faithful reproduction is most important.
+However, Dalap demonstrates competitive or better performance for sampling tasks, particularly on grayscale datasets (MNIST, FashionMNIST), while maintaining better likelihood scores (bits per dimension) as shown in Tables \ref{tab:test_res_images} and \ref{tab:test_res_images_mixture}.
 The consistently strong performance of Dalap across both likelihood estimation and generative quality metrics suggests it is a robust choice for pixel-level modeling tasks where both probabilistic modeling and sample quality matter.

-Bitwise, despite its competitive reconstruction FID in the non-mixture setting, shows poor performance in mixture models and across all sampling tasks, reinforcing our earlier observation that bit-level errors cascade into perceptually significant artifacts.
+Bitwise, despite its competitive reconstruction FID in the non-mixture setting, shows poor performance in mixture models and across all sampling tasks.
 Dnormal exhibits mixed performance, occasionally achieving competitive scores (e.g., 42.12 for CIFAR10 seeded sampling in a mixture setting) but lacking consistency across tasks and datasets.

-Overall, these experiments demonstrate that Dalap offers state-of-the-art performance for discrete pixel prediction, matching or exceeding the established discretized logistic mixture approach in likelihood estimation while maintaining competitive generative quality, particularly for sampling tasks.
-The visual samples in Figures \ref{fig:seeded_samples}, \ref{fig:random_samples} and \ref{fig:random_samples_cifar} confirm that the quantitative improvements in bits per dimension translate to perceptually high-quality generated images.
+Overall, these experiments demonstrate that Dalap offers strong performance for discrete pixel prediction, matching or exceeding the established discretized logistic mixture approach in likelihood estimation while maintaining competitive generative quality, particularly for sampling tasks.

-\subsubsection{Generated Samples}
+\subsubsection{Generated samples}

-To qualitatively assess the generative capabilities of the mixture models, we present visual samples in Figures \ref{fig:seeded_samples}, \ref{fig:random_samples} and \ref{fig:random_samples_cifar}.
+We present visual samples in Figures \ref{fig:seeded_samples}, \ref{fig:random_samples} and \ref{fig:random_samples_cifar}.
 These figures show results from the mixture models (K=10) which provide the best results.
+Additional samples for all evaluated distributions are provided in Appendix \ref{app:generated_samples}.

 \FloatBarrier